M0574F4/DistInference/README.md

 # DistInference

-**DistInference** is a project focused on activity recognition and inference using machine learning techniques.
-This repository contains all the source code, data processing scripts, and documentation necessary to understand and run the project.
+**DistInference** is a project focused on distributed inference for human activity recognition using machine learning.
+This repository contains all the source code (including train and test recepie), data processing scripts, and documentation necessary to understand and run the project.

 ## Table of Contents